MostlyKIGuess/pkms-notes/src/site/notes/Philosophy/Philosophy.md

 - Where x = law, economics, history, society, technology, politics, sport, etc.
 - Examples: Questioning whether AI can have rights (philosophy of technology), examining what makes laws just (philosophy of law), or analyzing if markets should be completely free (philosophy of economics).
 - Applies philosophical thinking to specific domains of human activity.

+## What concerns Philosophy?

+- Questions that science can not answer.
+- Questions that involve justification of claims we make.
+- Analysis of concepts
+- Normative questions

+## Why Philosophy?

+- Clarity of thought
+- Realize _what it is that we don't know_
+- More comprehension of the world.
+- Curiosity for various domains of knowledge and see how they hand together.